lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * In SCHC Fragmentation to identify the specific modes and settings.
 In bidirectional SCHC fragmentation at least two Rules
   ID are needed.

-* And at least one Rule ID may be reserved to the case where no SCHC C/D nor SCHC fragmentation were possible.
+* And at least one Rule ID MAY be reserved to the case where no SCHC C/D nor SCHC fragmentation were possible.

 # Static Context Header Compression